404-kid/reserch/drills/version-1/README.md

  In this assessment you'll be researching the following problem:

- You're writing in Swift.
-Why doesn't the following code work?
+ You're writing in Swift, and want to output "Hi!
+I'm 30 years old".
+Why doesn't the following code do that?

  // Begin Code Snippet

  var age = 30

  print('Hi!
-I'm' + age + 'years old!')
+I'm' + age + 'years old')

  //End Code Snippet